vmware-archive/rabbitmq-jms-client-spring-boot-trader-demo/README.md

 To use it, you need to have RabbitMQ [installed](http://www.rabbitmq.com/download.html) and running.

-Assuming you have this up in one of your terminal windows:
+Assuming you have this up in one of your terminal windows (something like):

 ```
 $ rabbitmq-server

-              RabbitMQ 3.2.3.
+              RabbitMQ *.*.*.
 Copyright (C) 2007-2014 Pivotal Software, Inc.
   ##  ##      Licensed under the MPL.
 See http://www.rabbitmq.com/
   ##  ##
   ##########  Logs: /usr/local/var/log/rabbitmq/rabbit@localhost.log